eclipse-zenoh/zenoh-backend-influxdb/README.md

         storage_manager: {
           volumes: {
             // configuration of a "influxdb" volume (the "zenoh_backend_influxdb" backend library will be loaded at startup)
+            //this should be named influxdb for v1 and influxdb2 for v2
             influxdb: {
               // URL to the InfluxDB service
               url: "http://localhost:8086",
               private: {
+                //For Influxdb v1.x:
                 // If needed: InfluxDB credentials, preferably admin for databases creation and drop
                   //username: "admin",
                   //password: "password"

+                //For Influxdb v2.x:
-                // Required: InfluxDB v2 token, preferably admin for databases creation and drop
+                // If needed: InfluxDB credentials, preferably ALL-ACCESS for databases creation and drop
-                //NOTE: For influxdb v2.x, the influxdb rust library currently doesn't provide support for creating and dropping the database but it is still required to keep a token value here
-                //token: "token"
+                //if not ALL-ACCESS then atleast with authorization to create/delete buckets
+                //Note: this should not be left empty for the plugin to work; if you have no admin creds, you can copy the user creds instead
+                 // org_id: "organization ID",
+                //  token: "access token"

               }
             }
           },